-Top 3 Best Upper Westside Public Schools (2025)
+Best Upper Westside Public Schools (2026)

-For the 2025 school year, there are 3 public schools serving 2,257 students in the neighborhood of Upper Westside, Long Beach, CA.
+For the 2026 school year, there are 3 public schools serving 2,257 students in the neighborhood of Upper Westside, Long Beach, CA.

-The top ranked public schools in Upper Westside are Muir K-8, Webster Elementary School and Stephens Middle School.
+The top-ranked public schools in Upper Westside are Muir K-8, Webster Elementary School and Stephens Middle School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-The neighborhood of Upper Westside, Long Beach, CA public schools have an average math proficiency score of 23% (versus the California public school average of 33%), and reading proficiency score of 34% (versus the 47% statewide average).
+The neighborhood of Upper Westside, Long Beach, CA public schools have an average math proficiency score of 23% (versus the California public school average of 34%), and reading proficiency score of 34% (versus the 47% statewide average).

 Minority enrollment is 99% of the student body (majority Hispanic), which is more than the California public school average of 80% (majority Hispanic).

-Best Public Schools in the neighborhood of Upper Westside, Long Beach, CA (2025)
+Best Public Schools in the neighborhood of Upper Westside, Long Beach, CA (2026)

 School